top of page

 I believe that when confronted by Truly and Baker, Oswald first realized what had happened (Truly told him at that time the President had been shot).
 He probably also began to think he needed to get out of there.

-Oswald’s activities between the time he departed the TSBD at around 12:35 and when was arrested in the Texas Theater at about 1:55 are not known for sure and open to debate.
+Oswald’s activities between the time he departed the TSBD at around 12:35 and when he was arrested in the Texas Theater at about 1:55 are not known for sure and open to debate.
 The only thing we can say with relative certainty is that he entered his rooming house on North Beckley at about 1:00, as observed by his landlady who was there at the time.
 According to her testimony, he departed three or four minutes later, after retrieving a jacket and, possibly, a pistol.

 There is speculation the theater was a pre-arranged meeting place for Oswald and a handler.
 Was he to be provided safe passage out of the city?
 Was he to be eliminated?
 We don’t know.
 What we know is that once he was arrested, the final act of his strange, unknowable life began.